 If you plan to use the meter a lot then you should definitely take into account the battery type and life of the batteries used, because changing batteries frequently could elevate the operating cost significantly.
 Some meters are rechargeable or come with their own power cord so you don’t have to purchase new batteries every little while.

-A good quality plastic case is very helpful for professionals or for those who frequently measurements in various locations.
+A good quality plastic case is very helpful for professionals or for those who frequently measure in various locations.

 If you need to check that everything works well in the future you might consider sending it for calibration (or recalibration if the meter was originally calibrated).
 This is especially important for professional users.
 In that case you should choose a manufacturer that offers this service.
 Also it would be better if the manufacturer is geographically close to you.